My Inspiration for Doing Entity Optimization on Sites

 I woke up one morning with a thought in my head that we were trying to force the term “Black History” into prominence at Google without really giving people a glimpse as to why our page from baltimore.org should rank well for the term.
 I went into work that day, and asked one of the copywriters I was working with, Lisa Melvin, if she would rewrite the page, and ignore any concept of word counts.

 Instead, tell visitors about the famous people and places in Baltimore that showed its Black history.
 Lisa was working remotely, and she couldn’t see how serious I looked at the time, so she had to ask me to repeat myself.
 I did.
 And she returned a lengthy article that did just that.
 The idea was to engage in entity optimization, and she added entities that were important for the topic of the page.

 I had told her to put the locations of these historical sites into the article so that people could visit them today.
 That was part of the goal of a Visitor’s Association website, after all, to get people to visit.

 Here’s a snippet from the page, which shows off history, and tells you were to go to see this historical places:

 At 3,300 words, this was one of the longer articles we had published on a client’s site.

-Within a couple of months, this page on Black History that hadn’t been getting much traffic, was the 6th most visited page on the site.
+Within a couple of months, this page on Black History that hadn’t been getting much traffic was the 6th most visited page on the site.
 Even better, it was bringing actual visitors to the site.
 Telling people about Frederick Douglas, James Hubert (“Eubie”) Blake, Fanny Coppin, Billie Holiday, and Oprah Winfrey, and their ties to Baltimore were the kinds of things that people wanted to learn about.
 Entity optimization made this page one that people valued, referred others to, spent time reading, and it brought people into Baltimore.